ukrmaxim/askme/README.md

 Register reCAPTCHA v3 keys [here](https://g.co/recaptcha/v3).
 Create `.env` file and add the received reCAPTCHA v3 keys to it (see `.env.example` for this)

+4. Database in production environment

+In `.env` file specify the data to connect to your database (see `.env.example` for this)

 ## How to run app

 To start the Rails server, type